An exceptional design with patented Exo-Web technology provides extra support for hips and knees during medium- and high-intensity workouts.

-Outerwear compression leggings are meant to be worn on their own and provide support for the muscles in your legs while running, biking, or performing other activities involving the lower body.
-They usually have more durable stitching to hold up to intense workouts and are more elastic to allow for better stretch to help maintain the compression without ripping.
+Outerwear compression leggings are meant to be worn on their own and provide support for the muscles in your legs while running, biking or performing other activities involving the lower body.
+They usually have durable stitching to withstand intense workouts and are more elastic to allow for better stretch to help maintain compression without ripping.

 Underwear compression leggings are typically shorter than outerwear styles and designed to be worn under shorts or other workout pants.
-They take the place of other underwear because the leggings are so tight that wearing anything under them can be uncomfortable.
+They take the place of other underwear because the leggings are so tight that wearing anything beneath them could be uncomfortable.
 Underwear compression leggings provide stability and support to the muscles in the legs and are effective at wicking away moisture during workouts.

-Compression leggings for women obviously need to be tight to stimulate blood flow and support the legs.
-A tighter fit also helps prevent the leggings from loosening when they’re wet with sweat and helps keep you warm in windy weather.
+Compression leggings must be tight to stimulate blood flow and support the legs.
+A tight fit also helps prevent your leggings from loosening when they’re wet with sweat and helps keep you warm in windy weather.

-However, compression leggings shouldn’t be too tight or they can restrict circulation.
-They should feel comfortable and allow for easy movement while working out.
-You don’t need to buy a size down when shopping because the leggings are designed to provide a tighter fit.
+However, compression leggings shouldn’t be so tight that they restrict circulation.
+They should feel comfortable and allow for easy movement while the wearer is working out.
+You don’t need to buy a size down when shopping because these leggings are designed to provide a tighter fit.

 Pay attention to the placement of the seams, too.
-They should sit comfortably on the legs and follow the line of your muscles so they don’t chafe or irritate the skin when exercising.
-Flatlock seams that don’t have excess material are the best option for compression leggings you’ll wear for workouts.
+They should sit comfortably on the legs and follow the line of your muscles so they don’t chafe or irritate your skin during exercise.
+Flatlock seams that don’t have excess material are the best option for compression leggings worn for workouts.

-Pockets: When you’re running, cycling, or working out, it helps to have a pocket to carry essential items like your keys or ID.
+Pockets: Leggings with pockets make life easier.
+When you’re running, cycling or working out, it helps to have a pocket to carry essential items like your keys or ID.
 Many pairs of compression leggings have a pocket at the waist for small items, while some have a pocket on the thigh that’s large enough to hold a phone.
 Zippered pockets are an excellent option because you don’t have to worry about items falling out when you’re running or exercising.

-Most compression leggings for women are full length, extending to or just above the ankle.
+Most compression leggings are full length, extending to the ankle or just above it.
 Some pairs are cropped, hitting just below the knee or mid-calf.
-Choosing a length is usually a matter of personal preference.
-For year-round use, a full-length pair works best, but cropped leggings work well in warmer weather.
+Legging length is usually a matter of preference.
+For year-round use, a full-length pair works best, but you might thank yourself for buying cropped leggings for use in warmer weather.

-To help you stay comfortable during a workout, compression leggings should have a moisture-wicking fabric.
-These materials move moisture away from the skin, so the fabric doesn’t feel wet and uncomfortable when you sweat.
+You don't want to end up weighed down in wet, sweaty leggings, so to help yourself stay comfortable during workouts, choose leggings made from a moisture-wicking fabric.
+These materials move moisture away from the skin so the fabric doesn’t feel wet and uncomfortable when you sweat.

 You can usually tell if compression leggings are moisture-wicking by sprinkling some water on the fabric.
 If it spreads out quickly, the leggings can effectively move the moisture away from the skin and help it evaporate.
 Leggings made of fabric that allows water to bead up on it can get soaked pretty quickly.

-A. It’s really a matter of personal preference.
-The leggings are tight, so there’s a good chance that panty lines will be visible when you’re wearing them.
-Some people find that their underwear bunches up under the leggings, too, which can be uncomfortable.
+A. It’s really a matter of preference.
+The leggings are tight, so there’s a good chance that panty lines would be visible when you’re wearing them.
+Some people find that their underwear bunches up under their leggings, too, which can be uncomfortable.
 If you feel more comfortable wearing underwear, it’s best to opt for sports or athletic underwear, which is more breathable and moisture-wicking than traditional cotton garments.